 You can go about this task in two ways.
 You can either opt for doing the job yourself at home or hiring a professional and there are methods for doing both which are very important if you want to prevent leakages or unsightly appearance.

-If you are going to tackle roofing yourself, keep in mind that it is possible that the shingles could have become loose due to lack of care or continued bad weather or the structure is in itself very old.
+If you are going to tackle roofing in Rockville yourself, keep in mind that it is possible that the shingles could have become loose due to lack of care or continued bad weather or the structure is in itself very old.
 You first need to establish a clean workspace where you have all your tools and materials at hand and it is wise to get a friend or someone to help you with this.
 You need to not be afraid of heights or ladders and have good vision and balance.
 Ideally, attempt this in warm or dry weather and in harsh daylight.
 You will need to tear off any old, fraying shingles and give the underlying surface a good clean so you have a smooth canvas to begin with.

 Replacement might also be needed if low quality components were used in the first place and they have outrun their useful life. be sure that you establish a roof foundation so that material adheres to the surface.
 You can use anything from Shingle-Mate to Tiger Paw.

 Use leak barriers first as another layer and this will make sure your new roof lasts longer and tolerates damp weather more effectively.
 Use starter shingles next, especially around the corners and edge of the roof which is where most of the water or snow or wind slides off.
 These starter strips further enhance the philosophy of applying layer after layer properly so that your roof not only looks better but is protected from a variety of problems.